shiwangupadhyay/docify-project/README.md

 *   **⚙️ Flexible AI Client Selection**: Seamlessly choose between Google Gemini and OpenAI GPT models for content generation directly from the command line.
 *   **🔑 Robust API Key Management**: Supports API keys via environment variables or direct command-line arguments for both Gemini and OpenAI for enhanced security and convenience.
 *   **🚀 Fast Project Scaffolding**: Bootstrap new Python projects with an intelligent, AI-generated initial structure using the `--init` option.
+*   **📝 Docstring Automation**: Automatically generate and insert Google-style docstrings for Python modules, classes, and functions using the `--docstring` option.
 *   **⏱️ Rapid Generation**: Transform a nascent project or an existing codebase into a fully documented, tested, and deployable application in moments.
 *   **🔧 Highly Customizable**: Specify project paths, output file names, and tailor content generation with various command-line options.

 ## Installation 📦